opengovsg/verifySG/README.md

     ```zsh
     npm i
     ```
 - PostgreSQL in current setup is running within Docker container; no need to start up PostgreSQL manually.
+To start up PostgreSQL in docker, run `npm run docker-dev.`

 - Run migrations on the development database, then seed data (run from root).
 Please make sure that your Docker container is running before running these commands.